Stop Letting Fear Run Your Life

 Panic & Anxiety

 I was told that I suffered from Agoraphobia, a condition where one becomes incredibly anxious in an environment (typically one where he or she feels they have little control or is in an unfamiliar situation).
-All I knew, is that once I had a panic attack in a particular place or situation, I would constantly fear the onset of another attack in a similar environment.
+All I knew is that once I had a panic attack in a particular place or situation, I would constantly fear the onset of another attack in a similar environment.
 This would give me great anxiety.
 It was just an ugly viscous cycle that really made no sense at all.
 It’s like the fear of having panic (crazy right?).

 My panic attacks would start off with a rapid heartbeat, sweating, trembling, nausea, and dizziness and then within 5-10 minutes I was gagging until I vomited.
-I couldn’t control my extreme gagging which was brought me the most anxiety because I would fear this happening in a public place or in front of others.
+I couldn’t control my extreme gagging, which was brought me the most anxiety because I would fear this happening in a public place or in front of others.

 This began in my late teens and got worse for years, coming and going in waves.
-Sometimes, it would occur a few times in a week, and sometimes only once every couple of months.
+Sometimes, it would occur a few times in a week, and sometimes, only once every couple of months.
 I didn’t tell anyone for a while, mostly because I was so confused about why it was happening.

-Hittin The Bottom
+Hitting The Bottom

 Getting The Hell Outta There